juice-shop/pwning-juice-shop/part1/customization.md

   always be shown in English.
 * Configurations (except `default.yml`) do not support translation of custom product names and descriptions as of {{book.juiceShopVersion}}.
+* Several [Hacking Instructor](../part1/challenges.md#hacking-instructor) scripts depend on the product inventory and product reviews that might not exist in the required form when you overwrote the `products` list.
+Consider turning off the tutorials by setting `hackingInstructor.isEnabled` to `false` in that case.

 ## Additional Browser tweaks